poorvika-mp/Flutter-Quiz-Application/README.md

 # Flutter-Quiz-Application
-This is a quiz application in Flutter.
+This is a quiz application in Flutter using Dart language.